shorebirdtech/docs/docs/guides/code_push_release.md

 ✅ Published Patch!
 ```

-This change will now be available to users with version `1.0.3+6` of the app.
+This patch will now be available to users with version `1.0.3+6` of the app.